jamesgower/chatter/README.md

 # Chatter

 Chatter is a chat application which was built to bring developers together in discussing the latest technologies used in the JavaScript world.
 There are many chat rooms to choose from, such as React & Redux, ES6+ JavaScript, New Frameworks, Discuss, Design Ideas & finally a Chill Zone.
 You can also create an unlimited amount of rooms by using the textbox provided, and getting your peers to join the same room!

 ## Installation

 If you are looking to view/make changes to the existing codebase, then cloning the repository is the best way to achieve this.
 To do this navigate to a suitable directory, and run `git clone https://github.com/jamesgower/chatter.git` from the terminal.
 Once the repository is cloned, you can navigate to the repository and run `npm install` to install all of the dependencies.
-To run the application, you can run `npm run dev` from the root directory, and a local version of the application can be accessed from accessing localhost:3000 from your browser.
+To run the application, you can run `npm run dev` from the root directory, and a local version of the application can be accessed from accessing localhost:8080 from your browser.

 ## Usage

-To use the application, it can be accessed from [this](https://node-chatter-app.herokuapp.com/) link.
-The application is currently being hosted on Heroku's free plan, so it may take a few seconds to load up on first launch, so please be patient while it loads.
-Once development is fully completed, the application will be hosted on it's own server to avoid these situations in the future.
+To use the application, it can be accessed from [this](https://www.james-gower.dev/chatter), or by installing it with the above method.

 ### Joining a Room